 Please join us at the PHBA Conference Room at the PO Fields and drop by at the times listed below.

-The LAF program requires a service commitment of 4 hours per child (maximum of 8 hours for two or more children per family).
+The Service Hours program requires a League Service Commitment of 4 hours per child (maximum of 8 hours for two or more children per family).

-As part of Registration, all families are required to agree to a LAF fee, separate from the registration fee.
-If you do not complete the LAF hours, you will receive an invoice for the full LAFF amount, which will be required before registration in the following year.
+As part of Registration, all families will be required to agree to a Service Hours Fee, separate from the Registration fee.
+If you do not complete the Service Hours, you will receive an invoice for the full Service Hours amount which will be required before registration in the following year.

-It takes a lot of people volunteering a lot of time to make PHBA work and be successful.
-The League would prefer not to invoice for any LAF fees.
-Your time is more valuable to our players than the money.
-That said, should you prefer not to volunteer, you may buy out your obligation for $300 per child, with a maximum of $600 per family.
+It takes a lot of volunteer time to make PHBA successful.
+Your time is more valuable to our players than your money.
+However, should you prefer not to volunteer, you may buy out your obligation for $500 per child, with a maximum of $1000 per family.

-For example, if your player was born on or before August 31 of 2013, they would play as a 9 year-old.
-If they were born on or after September 1 of 2013, they would play as an 8 year-old.
+For example, if your player was born on or before August 31 of 2014, they would play as a 10 year-old.
+If they were born on or after September 1 of 2014, they would play as a 9 year-old.

-Please note - the softball age cutoff dates remain unchanged and are based on the cutoff date of December 31.
+Please note - the softball age cutoff dates are based on the cutoff date of December 31.